If you want a good working dog that will do the job and aren't worried about a pedigree, then why not get a rescue dog, says David Tomlinson

-I recently recieved the following email: “Due to the passing away of a family member we have a male springer spaniel that is looking for a home.
+This is an e mail I recently received.
+“Due to the passing away of a family member we have a male springer spaniel that is looking for a home.
 Monty is black and white, six years old and has been trained as a working dog so is extremely well behaved.
 He is a very affectionate, happy dog with full inoculations/ microchip/vet history.
 He is great with kids and is very gentle but he does need a lot of exercise.”

-Tashi wasn’t a rescue dog, but his original owner lived in London and realised that a dog with such obvious ability wasn’t best suited to being a pet.
+Tashi wasn’t a rescue dog, but his original owner lived in London and realised that a dog with such obvious ability should be working, rather than just being a pet.
 As a result Howard took him on, and enabled Tashi to fulfil his obvious potential.
 Howard is a professional gundog trainer, but until Tashi he had never owned an HPR before, so both dog and handler were on a steep learning curve.

-It wasn’t easy, either.
-Howard said that when he first sent Tashi to retrieve a partridge, he did so with speed and style.
-However, instead of bringing the bird back to hand, he ate it.
+It wasn’t an easy road though.
+When Howard first sent Tashi to retrieve a partridge, he did so with speed and style and ate the bird, instead of bringing it to hand.

-Despite such an inauspicious start, Tashi eventually grasped what he was being asked to do.
+But after some more training Tashi understood what he should be doing.
 He won his first-ever trial, an encouraging start, followed by certificates of merit at his next three trials, and finished his first competitive season by winning an all-aged stake.
 The following November he won the Kennel Club’s HPR Championship, the most prestigious prize in HPR trialling.

-Not many of us aspire to trialling our dogs anyway, and most of us want little more than a steady and reliable companion for our shooting outings.
+Rather than trialling our dogs, most of us want little more than a steady and reliable companion for our shooting outings.
 For many of us there’s no need for a pedigree dog with papers, and it doesn’t matter too much whether it’s a cross-breed, either.
 Michael Horne’s dog Darcey is a cross between a springer and a Border collie, and she clearly has plenty of the springer’s natural working ability.